BetonQuest/BetonQuest/docs/Tutorials/Getting-Started/Basics/Conversations.md

 5. Defines which `player_option` is shown next.
 6. This section contains everything the player says.

+A BetonQuest conversation is a cycle of responses between the NPC and the player.
+Anything the NPC says is called `NPC_options`, all player text is called `player_options`.

+A conversation always starts with an `NPC_option`.
+Now the player must answer the NPC using a `player_option`.

+Options point to each other using the `pointer` argument.
+In the case of an NPC_option, the pointer argument would contain the name of a `player_option`.
+Usually, a player has more than one answer to choose from.
+This is done by adding multiple `player_option` names to a `NPC_option`.

+After the player responded, they are shown another `NPC_option` that the previously chosen `player_option` points to.

+Whenever either a `player_option` or a `NPC_option` point to no other option the conversation ends as there are no more responses or answers.

+!!! info "The Conversation Cycle"
+    ``` mermaid
+    graph LR
+    X{Conversation Starts} --> C
+    C[First NPC_option] --> A
+    A[player_option] --> |Pointer|B[NPC_option];
+    B --> |Pointer|A;
+    A -.No pointer present .-> D
+    B -.No pointer present .-> D
+    D{Conversation Ends}
+    ```

 You can easily check if your quest is working on the server.
 Open the file "_jack.yml_" in the "_conversations_" folder.
 Copy the above conversation into it and save the file.
 Now type `/bq reload` in the chat and right-click the NPC.

+//TODO: Explain Menu Conv IO

 ## 4. Conversations with multiple choices

 Let's see how to create multiple responses for the player to choose from using the `pointer` argument.

-Such responses are just player options that are linked to from a NPC_option.
+A NPC_option can point to multiple player options at the same time.
 As soon as a pointer argument contains more than one player option, the player can choose.

 !!! question ""
     **Tip:** Highlighted lines are new compared with the previous example.